 St Peter & St Paul Church of England Primary Academy

-A school was established in Carbrooke in 1836 by landowner Richard Dewing, at first it was held in what is now ‘The Old Bakery’, the home of the first mistress, Mrs Martha Young.
-In 1846 a new specialised school building was built and became a church school for all local children.
-When the government introduced the educational reform act, in 1870 all children were required to attend school by law.
+A school was established in Carbrooke in 1836 by landowner Richard Dewing.
+At first it was held in what is now ‘The Old Bakery’, the home of the first mistress, Mrs Martha Young.

 To begin with, there was just one school room.
-Shortly after, a smaller room was added for infants with small kitchen.
-It wasn’t until 1974, that another addition, the office (now staff room) was built.
+Shortly after, a smaller room was added for infants, there was a small kitchen.

-For 140 years the school educated the children of Carbrooke, with the pupils looking back on their Carbrooke School days with affection.
 The building also being used for village activities.

+For 140 years the school educated the children of Carbrooke, with the pupils looking back on their school days with affection.

-As the 20th century drew to a close,the school faced almost certain closure.
+However, as the 20th century drew to a close,the school faced almost certain closure.
 Around 1986, there was a register of just 40, but as the ex-RAF houses were sold during 1980’s and 1990’s on Ash Tree Park, Beech Tree Park, and Maid Marian Way, and later with the building of Blenheim Way, young families were able to remain in, and move into the area.

-How lucky the school was saved, as 40 years later, and three major building extensions it is bursting at the seams.
+How lucky the school was saved, as now 40 years later, and three major building extensions it is bursting at the seams.

 Pupil celebrating the 140th anniversary of the school in 1986.